-Whole foods are packed full of nutrients, and contain all the food’s vitamins, minerals and antioxidants on offer.
+Whole foods are packed full of nutrients and contain all the food’s vitamins, minerals and antioxidants on offer.

-Like an old record player I tell my kids over and over, if you eat real food from the earth that is alive, then this is exactly how you will feel.
+Like an old record player, I tell my kids over and over, if you eat real food from the earth that is alive, then this is exactly how you will feel.
 Our bodies thrive on living foods, and the more plants we can we consume, the better we will feel.
 Packaged food is not alive and virtually devoid of nutrients.
 More than this we can do without all the added preservatives, artificial colours, flavours, sweeteners and additives that add to our toxic load and disrupt our body’s natural rhythms.

 The diet of Gorillas is basically vegan.
 They consume over 50% piths, shoots and green leaves, and yet they have one of the highest muscle masses of any living creature.
-They eat some insects, but their diet is largely plant based, and I believe this is the most beneficial way for us to eat in order to glow from the inside out.
+They eat some insects, but their diet is largely plant-based, and I believe this is the most beneficial way for us to eat in order to glow from the inside out.

-Always aim to eat organically, I know… it is more expensive, and I could dedicate an entire article to this, but what it really boils down to me for is the quality of soil.
-The soil from organic farming contains more minerals, and plants that have not been sprayed with pesticides contain more antioxidants, there are also less toxins for us to process, which helps to slow down the ageing process inside our bodies, and aids in protecting precious earth.
+Always aim to eat organically, I know… it is more expensive, and I could dedicate an entire article to this, but what it really boils down to me for is the quality of the soil.
+The soil from organic farming contains more minerals, and plants that have not been sprayed with pesticides contain more antioxidants, there are also fewer toxins for us to process, which helps to slow down the ageing process inside our bodies, and aids in protecting precious earth.

 Start your Day with Warm Lemon Water

-It balances your body’s PH, assists with detoxification and gives you an added boost of skin saving Vitamin C.
+It balances your body’s PH, assists with detoxification and gives you an added boost of skin-saving Vitamin C.

 Sweat the Toxins Away